 9. Hajin

-Hajin Member
+Hajin Active Member

 The sabaki AND qcfP+K seems to be active since frame 1 too.
 That's why it's so " easy " to use.
 Test in practice mode, put the CPU to block and counter attack with P and do 66P+K (which is -10 on block) then sabaki or qcfP+K. You'll get the counter every time, even on i11 punch even if the timing is a little bit harder.